-Existing access from Cressy Road
+Existing access driveway to site from Green Rises Road

 The subject site is within a Rural Resource Zone land use and is irregular in shape and is currently used for the rural purposes.
 The site is to be located within a paddock adjacent to the northern boundary fence and near the irrigation channel area.
 The topography of the land is generally flat with an irrigation channel to the west and cropping paddocks further to the west.
 To the east is the access way to Cressy Road.